 Over a cup of tea last week, a friend and I shared recipe ideas our families found delicious—as well as secretly nutritious.
 I copied her recipe for maple bacon butter beans, thinking it might just be a win for both my hubby and me.
 I found it mouth-watering and scrumptious!
 I can't express how wonderfully the flavors mingle in your mouth.
 Trust me—if you have kids, they will be asking for seconds!

 A Little Bean Background

 These beans are known for helping a body to lower cholesterol intake and adding fiber to a diet.
-They are known as a protein food and a great substitute for meats such as chicken and beef.
-The low fat content also makes them a great alternative to the higher cuts of marbled, red meat items.
+As a protein food they are a great substitute for meats such as chicken and beef.
+Their low fat content also makes them a great alternative to fatty marbled cuts of red meat.

 The BasicsClick thumbnail to view full-size

 - olive oil, or olive oil cooking spray